Company registered as EVAT by the Nuclear Safety Council (No. CSN / IEV / AUT-1 / ERX / V-0034/13).

 How are Diagximag's state-of-the-art ultrasound scanners different?

-The company of Asturian origin, Diagximag4D Médica, a subsidiary of 4D Médica and part of the group Substrate AIhas about state-of-the-art ultrasound scanners which offers a complete imaging solution.
+Diagximag, a subsidiary of Diagximag, an Asturian-based company 4D Medica and belonging to the group Substrate AIhas about state-of-the-art ultrasound scanners which offers a complete imaging solution.
 These Samsung-branded medical devices combine advanced technology and precision imaging of the different organs, tissues and internal structures of the body.
 It is an essential tool for diagnosing medical conditions, monitoring the health and development of the fetus during pregnancy, and for guiding certain medical procedures, such as biopsies and tissue extraction.
 Below, we analyze the main features that define Diagximag ultrasound scanners:

 • Equipment includes artificial intelligence and remote controlOne of the innovations of Diagximag ultrasound scanners is that they allow ultrasound scans to be performed using artificial intelligence.
 They differ in that they include the Sonosync function that allows radiologists to control the equipment completely remotely.
 In other words, from their own home, they can diagnose patients as if they were present at the medical center.